 Two delivery methods are envisioned for 5G MBS service, from the view point of 5G core network (5GC): 5GC Individual MBS traffic delivery method, and 5GC shared MBS traffic delivery method.
 For the former, 5GC receives a single copy of MBS data packets and delivers separate copies of those MBS data packets to individual UEs via per-UE PDU sessions, while for the latter, 5G CN receives a single copy of MBS data packets and delivers a single copy of those MBS packets packet to a RAN node, which then delivers them to one or multiple UEs.

 RAN delivers MBS data to UEs using either Point-to-Point delivery or Point-to-Multipoint (PTM) delivery.

+The study item includes security aspects on muticast and broadcast service:

+Security of authentication and authorization for multicast communication services

+Security protection of MBS traffic

+Security protection of key distribution

+Security protection between AF and 5GC

+NOTE: Different solutions may use different nomenclature for the Service Functionality MBSF/MBSTF, e.g. both MBSF and MBSTF or MBSF-C and MBSF-U.

 5 Key issues